jhnnyk/lukes-nuxt-site/content/projects/occulinaryclub.md

 # The ocCulinary Club

-A project produced during a two week game jam (initially one week but it got extended) based on the prompt <i>Paralyzed!</i>.
+A project produced during a two week game jam (initially one week but it got extended) based on the prompt <i>Paralyzed!</i> in September 2024.
 I got to work with some amazing people: Cade, Luma Volta, Royce Reinwald, and Vixen.

 We ended up creating a crypit ARG with a weird spooky mystery.
 Unfortunately, our project turned out to be way too crypitic for anybody to make sense of.
 Because of this, as of December 2024, I improved some things that will hopefully make the game at least slightly playable.